iterative/dvc.org/static/docs/understanding-dvc/collaboration-issues.md

 3. Navigating through experiments.

-- How do you recover a model from last week without wasting time waiting for the model to re-train?
+- How do you recover a model from last week without wasting time waiting for the model to retrain?

 - How do you quickly switch between the large data source and a small data subset without modifying source code?

 4. Reproducibility.

-- How do you run a model's evaluation again without re-training the model and preprocessing a raw dataset?
+- How do you run a model's evaluation again without retraining the model and preprocessing a raw dataset?

 5. Managing and sharing large data files.